thadtorix/thadstorix/src/pages/index.md

           of that right here:
           [TorixRealtyGroup.com](http://torixrealtygroup.com)
         title: Were you looking for Torix Realty Group?
+      - home_img_path: /images/old-dogs.jpg
+        text: >-
+          This phrase is inspired by Walter Elias Disney.
+While he was famous for many amazing feats, those who knew him also know he was famous for failing in a big way and then picking himself up and starting again.
+          If you worked for Walt, you knew when the project was coming together, He'd be looking for ways to, "Plus It" and make it even better.

+          It is with this philosophy in mind I work with companies both large and small as we find the ways to Plus It in their business.
+From real problems, to just making a good product even better, I bring years of creative problem solving to my consulting work.
+Whatever industry, whatever the situation, I can be part of the solution!
+Learn more right here: http:thadstorix.com/plusit
+        title: Let's Plus It!
     title: Spotlights Section
     type: spotlights
   - background_style: null